2024 On The Salt: Pickle Shows Up, and Shows Off

 Though our SpeedWeek performance was not satisfying, the Salt was pretty good.
 We started watching the weather for the late September/early October meet “World Finals”.
 What must we do to improve our chances in the few weeks we have?

 • We disassembled the wastegate and manual boost controller, looking for answers on the inconsistent boost.
+As far as we could tell… all was well?
+But the boost controller confused us.

-• In a remarkable flurry of speed-fabrication, we built “hub adapters” for the ’59 SAAB to connect it to a modern dyno
+• In a remarkable flurry of speed-fabrication, we built “hub adapters” for the ’59 SAAB to connect it to a modern dyno at English Racing.

 • The dyno showed that a prime cause of boost unpredictability was our “bleed type” manual boost controller.
 It also showed that the Hayabusa motor could still produce serious power.
 We fitted a dead-simple manual boost controller and dialed in a ‘safe’ level